Kong/docs.konghq.com/app/_src/gateway/production/performance/performance-testing.md

 ---

 As of {{site.base_gateway}} 3.6.x, Kong publishes performance results on {{site.base_gateway}}, along with the test methodology and details.
-Kong plants to conduct and publish {{site.base_gateway}} performance results for each subsequent minor release.
+Kong plans to conduct and publish {{site.base_gateway}} performance results for each subsequent minor release.

 In addition to viewing our performance test results, you can use [our public test suite](https://github.com/Kong/kong-gateway-performance-benchmark/tree/main) to conduct your own performance tests with {{site.base_gateway}}.